 Expats moving to Thailand won’t have a problem keeping in touch with family and friends back home as the standard of the country’s communication infrastructure is generally good.
 Most communication services are high-quality and are available at affordable prices.
 Some amenities may be limited to larger cities, however.

 Internet in Thailand

-For most expats having reliable internet is a priority.
-Whether it’s for work or as a means to keep in touch with family and friends back in their home country, internet connectivity is a necessity for expats.
+For most expats, having reliable internet is a priority, whether for work or to keep in touch with family and friends back in their home country.
 There are many internet service providers in Thailand, especially in big cities like Bangkok.
 Nationally, the four major ISPs are True Online, AIS, 3BB, and TOT.
 The speed of connection varies widely according to the package and service provider chosen.

 WiFi hotspots are regularly available in most malls, restaurants and hotels.
 Free connections in public places should generally be avoided to prevent issues such as hacking or data theft.
 Free WiFi connections from restaurants and hotels are usually safe, but the connection speeds do vary.